-Poor visibility and constant wiper chatter causes fatigue and effects focus.
+Poor visibility and constant wiper chatter cause fatigue and effects focus.
 And you’re correct, replacing the wipers is the solution.
-With so many new wiper blade choices, it easy to get brain freeze.
+With so many new wiper blade choices, it is easy to get brain freeze.
 This post covers what you need to know to get the job done.

-Are wiper blades universal?
 Wiper blades are not universal.
-They come supplied with universal fittings, however the length of the wiper blade is specific to your cars windshield dimensions.
-The Auto parts store will supply the correct blades using just your cars make and model details.
+They come supplied with universal fittings, however, the length of the wiper blade is specific to your car’s windshield dimensions.
+The Auto parts store will supply the correct blades using just your car’s make and model details.

 Type Of Blades

 Cars have become quite sophisticated, computers, Airbags, Radar, Active braking, Rain sensors for auto wipers.
 But the humble wiper blade itself is still with us, great ideas never go out of style.

 The wiper blade is the business end of getting the windshield cleared.
 Wiper blade design has evolved, most cars on the road will be fitted with either the Standard (Traditional blade) or the slimline blade also known as the flat blade.

 This type of blade is fitted to most vehicles up to 2005.
 It employs a metal superstructure, held together with rivets.
 The whole structure is designed to force the rubber blade against the windshield.

 Some of the more expensive Traditional blades are fitted with a wing to help push the wiper against the windshield, clearing more water at highway speeds.
 It’s more usual for only the driver’s wiper to sport a wing.

 The traditional blade served us well and still does, however, its moving parts are prone to wear.
 When the blade’s various components become loose, it causes noise, chatter, and alignment issues.
 Most were made from metal which also suffered from unsightly corrosion.